R1DDL30510/2G/README.md

 - Generate a host environment fingerprint with `./scripts/bootstrap.ps1 -Report` (writes `docs/ENVIRONMENT.md` **and** archives the same output under `docs/evidence/environment/`).
 The report now checks for `curl`, `pytest`, `nvidia-smi`, and `ollama` in addition to the original tooling list.
 - Launch the interactive diagnostics menu explicitly with `./scripts/bootstrap.ps1 -Menu`.
 The menu exposes GPU evaluation, host checks, and the imported Clean repository utilities.
 - Run a guarded evaluation sweep with GPU validation: `./scripts/context-sweep.ps1 -Safe -WriteReport` (add `-CpuOnly` only when CUDA resources are unavailable to keep evidence flowing into `docs/CONTEXT_RESULTS_*.md`).
+- Run local pre-commit checks before pushing: `./scripts/precommit.ps1 -Mode quick` (add `-InstallPythonDeps -InstallPester` on first run).
+Use `./scripts/precommit.ps1 -Mode full -Gpu` for parity with CI when GPUs are available.
+- Install a Git hook that enforces the quick gate automatically via `./scripts/hooks/install-precommit.ps1` (pass `-Mode full` or `-Gpu` to customize).
 - Tail combined service logs: `./scripts/compose.ps1 logs`.
 - Run automated smoke tests locally with `pip install -r requirements-dev.txt && pytest`.
 These checks parse `infra/compose/docker-compose.yml`, verify Modelfiles, and validate `.env.example` defaults.
 The same suite executes in CI via `.github/workflows/smoke-tests.yml`.
 - If PowerShell is unavailable, run `pytest tests/test_powershell_metadata.py` to mirror the lightweight Pester assertions against the helper scripts.